 When Essex girl Alison ‘Alf’ Moyet put an advertisement in the music papers, she was looking for a “rootsy blues band”.

-What she got was synthesizer wizard Vince Clarke (pictured at right), who had just left hit pop band Depeche Mode.
+What she got was synthesizer wizard Vince Clarke, who had just left hit pop band Depeche Mode.

 Their debut single, Only You, climbed to #2 in the UK charts in May and its appeal was endorsed by the success of The Flying Pickets’ acapella cover version, which topped the UK chart the following year.

 Yazoo enjoyed an almost equally successful follow-up with Don’t Go, which climbed to #3 in July.

 A tour of the USA saw the duo change their name to Yaz in order not to conflict with an American record company of the same name, although their highest US chart entry was a lowly #67 for Only You.

 Meanwhile, their album Upstairs at Eric’s (1982) was widely acclaimed for its strong melodies and Moyet’s expressive vocals.

 Yazoo enjoyed further hits with The Other Side of Love and Nobody’s Diary before completing one more album, You and Me Both (1983), which went to #1.